Spain 2024

 Detail of damage.

 This is a former temple in the Jewish Quarter.
 It is now used as a Jewish visitor center.
 The population of about 4,000 Jews were murdered by the city authorities during the Spanish Inquisition.
 A small Jewish population has returned to the City and there are now two temples in Barcelona.
+Note the low entrance: the entrance to a temple must be lower than the entrance of any Christian church in the city.

 Another church